-3. Deciding what to report and when
+4. Deciding what to report and when

-3.1.
+- 4.1.
+Timely, clear, concise, and complete incident reports of events, near misses, or allegations allow for appropriate response and an opportunity for analysis while promoting continuous improvement. - 4.2.
 Licensed Award Centers must report an actual or alleged serious incident promptly.
-This means as soon as is reasonably possible after it happens, or

-- 3.2.
-The categories for reporting serious incidents are very broad and are summarised as follows: - protecting people and safeguarding incidents incidents that have resulted in or risk significant harm to beneficiaries and other people who come into contact with the Award Center through its work.
-Please refer to Award USA's Safeguarding Policy for further guidance and requirements. - II. financial crimes fraud, theft, cyber-crime and money laundering - III. large donations from an unknown or unverifiable source, or suspicious financial activity using Award USA funds - IV. other significant financial loss - V. major systems failure such as failure or major data breach with the Online Record Book, Award Community, and Alumni platforms that would impact Award Centers or Award USA participants - VI. links to terrorism or extremism, including 'proscribed' (or banned) organisations, individuals subject to an asset freeze, or kidnapping of staff or Award volunteers - VII. other significant incidents, such as insolvency, forced withdrawal of banking services without an alternative, significant data breaches/losses or incidents involving partners that materially affect the Award Center - 3.3 An example of how to determine if a serious incident report is needed can be found here.
+This means as soon as is reasonably possible after it happens, or immediately after the Award Center becomes aware of it. - 4.3.
+The categories for reporting serious incidents are very broad and are summarised as follows: - I. Protecting people and safeguarding incidents incidents that have resulted in or risk significant harm to beneficiaries and other people who come into contact with the Award Center through its work.
+Please refer to Award USA's Safeguarding Policy for further guidance and requirements. - II.
+Financial crimes fraud, theft, cyber-crime and money laundering - III.
+Large donations from an unknown or unverifiable source, or suspicious financial activity using Award USA funds - IV.
+Other significant financial loss - V. Major systems failure such as failure or major data breach with the Online Record Book, Award Community, and Alumni platforms that would impact Award Centers or Award USA participants - VI.
+Links to terrorism or extremism, including 'proscribed' (or banned) organisations, individuals subject to an asset freeze, or kidnapping of staff or Award volunteers

+- VII.
+Other significant incidents, such as insolvency, forced withdrawal of banking services without an alternative, significant data breaches/losses or incidents involving partners that materially affect the Award Center - 3.3 An example of how to determine if a serious incident report is needed can be found here.
 An example of information to be collect in the reporting of a serious incident can be found here.
 Contact the VP of Program and Operations if you have questions determining if a serious incident has occurred. - 3.4 Finally, any incident that is reported should be fully risk assessed and not made if they may cause further harm to the victim/survivors or due process and operation of the rule of law is not reasonably assured. - 3.5 Among Award Staff and Award Leaders an volunteers must comply with mandatory reporting laws at the state and federal level.
+Some information may not be disclosed in the report if it violates confidentiality laws and policies.

-4. Who should report
+5. Who should report

-- 4.1.
+- 5.1.
 The responsibility for reporting serious incidents on behalf of a licensed Award Center to the Award USA rests with the licensed signatory of the Award Center: - i.
-Independent Award Center the obligation rests with the licensed holder, typically a Principal, Head of School, or the organziation's CEO or Director.
-In practice, the Award Coordinator should consult and inform the Senior Management Team of their organization before reporting to Award USA.
+Independent Award Center the obligation rests with the licensed holder, typically a Principal, Head of School, or the organization's CEO or Director.
+In practice, the Award Coordinator should consult and inform the Senior Management Team of their organization before reporting to Award USA. - ii.

-- ii.
 Award USA the CEO of Award USA should consult with the Board of Directors before reporting to local authorities or the Foundation. - 4.2.
 The responsibility for reporting serious incidents on behalf of the Award USA rests with Award USA's CEO or Chairperson of the Board of Directors.
 The CEO is required to report all serious incidents to the Foundation.

-5. Who to report a serious incident to
+6. Who to report a serious incident to

-5.1.
-If a serious incident takes place, it is important that there is prompt, full and frank disclosure to the relevant local and federal authorities.
-Licensed Award Centers should report to Award USA once the relevant authorities have been informed.
+- 6.1.
+If a serious incident takes place or an allegation of a serious incident occurs, it is important that there is prompt, full and frank disclosure to the relevant local and federal authorities.
+Licensed Award Centers should report to Award USA once the relevant authorities have been informed. - 6.2.
+If a near miss incident occurs, consult with Award USA on appropriate notification procedures.